 How to Get a Second Passport #2 – Naturalization

-Choosing the right country to become naturalized in is a difficult decision.
-Many countries are increased the time from which you immigrate to when you apply for citizenship.
-In some wealthy countries like Andorra, the wait can be up to twenty years.
+Of course, each country has its own time table for offering naturalization, and choosing the right country to become naturalized in is a difficult decision.
+Many countries have increased the time from which you immigrate to when you apply for citizenship.
+In some wealthy countries European like Andorra, the wait can be up to twenty years.
 Tina Turner had to live in Switzerland for at least twelve years before being eligible for citizenship.

 There are, however, places where you can obtain citizenship rather quickly.
 Some of these countries, like Canada, have strict requirements for physical presence in the country.
 For others, you may only need to set foot in the country once or twice a year.
-It’s possible to get a second passport from one of these countries in as little as three to four years if you’re willing to do the paperwork and wait it out.
+It’s possible to get a second passport from one of these countries in as little as three to four years if you have the right contacts.

 Fastest countries to become a naturalized citizen